pmeeny/CI-MS2-BicepMusicFanSite/README.md

  <br>

 # Acknowledgements
-- I would like to thank my fiancee Mary for her help, constant support and ideas for the website, my son Liam who was born in March, and also to my dog Lily for her company during development of the website.
+- I would like to thank my fiancee Mary for her help, constant support and ideas for the website, my son Liam who was born in March while I worked on this project, and also to my dog Lily for her company during development of the website.
 - I would like to thank my mentor Mo Shami for his input, help and feedback.